 Carlito the Carrito (little Carl the little Cart in Español), as Sora fondly refers to her Burley D Lite, has certainly proved its value during the 15 months we cycled from Patagonia to Medellín, Colombia (here is a Google Map of our route).
 We traveled over every surface imaginable: rocks, washboard roads, bumpy dirt, gravel, sand, rooted dirt roads, forest roads, squishy muddy trails, mountain biking trails, clay, and even goat paths.
 The trailer has seen it all.

 During our European tour, we used the Burley Tail Wagon.
 While we loved our Tail Wagon, South America called for something with a bit more gusto.
 The rough roads required something with suspension and more space.
 We knew the D Lite, unlike the Tail Wagon, offered shocks that could absorb the rugged conditions.
 Still unsure if the suspension would get us through the rigorous terrain, we placed a quick email to Burley support and they confirmed the trailer could handle the mountains, beach, and jungles of South America.
+The Burley D Lite is actually designed as a double stroller child trailer that has a point harness for kids to sit.

 You can see our review of the Burley Tail Wagon here to help you decide which trailer is right for you.